Elena Radionova: Early career

 In the 2010–11 season, Radionova finished 4th at the 2011 Russian Junior Championships.
-She won the Zhuk Memorial kids' competition.
+She won 1st place in the Zhuk Memorial kids' competition.

 In the 2011–12 season, Radionova appeared at her first senior Russian Championships, finishing 5th, and went on to win the bronze medal at the Russian Junior Championships that same season.
-Not yet age-eligible for junior ISU events, Radionova competed in the novice event at the 2012 Triglav Trophy, winning the gold medal.
+Not yet age-eligible for junior ISU events, she competed in the novice event at the 2012 Triglav Trophy, winning the gold medal.

 2012–13 season: Junior international debut

 In the 2012–13 season, Radionova made her ISU Junior Grand Prix debut and won her events in France and Austria.
-She qualified for the JGP Final in Sochi, where she won the gold medal, finishing more than eleven points ahead of silver medalist, Hannah Miller, from the United States.
+She qualified for the JGP Final in Sochi, where she won the gold medal, finishing more than eleven points ahead of American silver medalist, Hannah Miller.

 At the 2013 Russian Championships, Radionova won the silver medal in the senior event ahead of defending champion Adelina Sotnikova and then took the junior title.
-Radionova placed fifth in the short program and first in the free skate at the 2013 World Junior Championships in Milan, Italy.
-She was awarded the gold medal while defending champion Yulia Lipnitskaya took silver and Anna Pogorilaya the bronze — resulting in a Russian sweep of the podium.
-Radionova then won the gold medal in the junior event at the 2013 Triglav Trophy.
+She placed fifth in the short program and first in the free skate at the 2013 World Junior Championships in Milan, Italy.
+She was awarded the gold medal, while defending champion Yulia Lipnitskaya took silver and Anna Pogorilaya the bronze — resulting in a Russian sweep of the podium.
+Radionova later won gold in the junior event at the 2013 Triglav Trophy.

 2013–14 season: Senior international debut

-In an interview before the 2013–14 season, Radionova said: "I don't think that I am such a great athlete that won a lot.
+In an interview before the 2013–14 season, Radionova said, "I don't think that I am such a great athlete that won a lot.
 I just won the smallest one, Junior Worlds.
 In reality, there are competitions that are much more serious and more difficult.
 I don't feel any pressure yet.
 I just think I have to work harder and more, because there is no limit to perfection."